kubermatic/docs/content/kubeone/master/infrastructure/custom_registry.en.md

 ## RegistryConfiguration

-It's possible to configure the central docker image registry to pull images from using `registryConfiguration` config.
+It's possible to configure the central docker image registry to pull images from.

-In `registryConfiguration`, overwriteRegistry specifies a custom Docker registry which will be used for all images required for KubeOne and KubeAdm.
+The `registryConfiguration.overwriteRegistry` specifies a custom Docker registry which will be used for all images required by the KubeOne and KubeAdm.
 This also applies to addons deployed by KubeOne.
 This field doesn't modify the user/organization part of the image.
 For example, if `overwriteRegistry` is set to `127.0.0.1:5000/example`, image called `calico/cni` would translate to `127.0.0.1:5000/example/calico/cni`.

 ```yaml
 apiVersion: kubeone.io/v1beta1